 Huge Roulette Wins

 But huge wins at the roulette wheel aren’t a modern phenomenon.
-The most famous win in history probably belongs to Charles Wells who once spent a solid eleven hours at the roulette table in Monaco in 1892.
+The most famous win in history probably belongs to Charles Wells, who once spent eleven hours at the roulette table in Monaco in 1892.
 He became known as the man who broke the bank at Monte Carlo, but unfortunately, he went on to gamble away all his winnings and died penniless.

 In terms of big roulette wins, Ashley Revell is next on the list.
-In 2004 he took his entire life savings and went to Las Vegas, with the intention to wager them all on roulette.
+In 2004 he took his entire life savings and went to Las Vegas with the intention of wagering them all on roulette.

 And it wasn’t just his savings.
-He also sold his house, his car, and everything he owned including all of his clothes.
+He also sold his house, car, and everything he owned, including all his clothes.
 Every single penny he had amounted to $135,000.
 Then he took that money and put it all on one bet – red.

-The ball landed on Red 7 and in one spin of the roulette wheel, Revell had doubled his net worth.
-Not tempted to try his luck any further, he walked out of the casino with $270K.
+The ball landed on Red 7, and Revell had doubled his net worth in one spin of the roulette wheel.
+Not tempted to try his luck further, he walked out of the casino with $270K.
 That kind of bet takes a huge amount of guts.
-It’s also the reason people love roulette – you can literally change your life in one spin.
+It’s also why people love roulette – you can change your life in one spin.